 There are numerous ways of healing.
 We have said this before we think each way (raw, vegan, paleo, and everything in between) has their pros and cons all depending on the individual body.
 You have to figure out what path you are comfortable with trying and go for it.
 And of course realize you can make adjustments along the way.

 ALSO REMEMBER NOT EVERYONE WILL HAVE TO DO THIS!
-Not everyone has extremely poor digestion, gut, or skin issues like we did.
+Not everyone has extremely poor digestion, gut or skin issues like we did.
 Everyone’s level of health is different too.
 Keep that in mind.
 Everyone is different.
 Everyone will do different things.
-And that is ok.
+That is ok.
 As long as you stay true to who you are and respect your body along the way.
 If you are feeling great then keep doing what you are doing!!

 Do not feel pressured to eat or try something just because others are doing it!
 But at the same time, do not shut down ideas.
 Be open.